 One of the cool things that a PlayStation 4 does is constantly record your gameplay, although it only saves it when asked.
 However, all of that recording places a strain on the console and if you never use that feature, it would make sense to turn it off, right?

 Unfortunately, I come with bad news: Sony doesn’t let you switch it off.

 But, what you can do is reduce the recording activity, which may help.
 Let me explain.

 Sony is rather vague around how the gameplay recording is performed, but my best theory is that long stretches of footage – such as the default length of 15 minutes – would need to be saved to hard disk, increasing wear on the disk drive.
 However, if you crimp the recording to the minimum of 30 seconds, it’s possible that short recording can be stored in memory, meaning the hard disk isn’t taxed unnecessarily.

-Here, then, is how to set the PlayStation 4 recorder to the minimum possible duration:
+How to set the PlayStation 4 recording to the minimum duration

 Now, the PlayStation will continue to record what you’re doing but only retaining the last 30 seconds (or whatever you changed it to).
 Surely that’s going to be less of a strain on your poor old console?

 NOW READ THIS: What’s the best way to boost the performance of the PS4?